 What should I listen to first?

 There are so many fantastic pieces out there it can be difficult to know where to start!
 To help we thought about pieces that we like, things we have learnt to play and pieces that we enjoy listening to, and put them in two documents: Recommended Listening List 1 and Recommended Listening List 2.
+We also regularly update you with some season-appropriate Recommended Listening lists.
+Why not head over to our blog to find our Recommended Listening for Summer and Recommended Listening for Autumn.

 There are links to Spotify and to YouTube making it very quick and easy for you to get listening immediately and we’ve given you a synopsis with extra information and things you can discuss with your child when listening to the pieces.
 It is the perfect way to begin to explore different music together.